1KHA/dhwmk/memory-bank/techContext.md

 - **`@prisma/client`:** The core dependency for database interaction.
 - **`fs/promises`:** Native Node.js module for file system operations.
 - **`cookies-next` or similar:** Would be needed for more advanced cookie management, but currently using Next.js's built-in `cookies()` helper.

+## 4. Database Schema
+The application uses a relational database with the following key models:
+- **Participant:** Stores user information for hackathon participants.
+- **Team:** Represents a team in the hackathon, with a one-to-many relationship to Participant.
+- **Mentor:** Stores information about mentors who provide guidance to participants.
+- **MentorAvailability:** Tracks time slots when mentors are available for consultations.
+- **MentorBooking:** Records appointments between participants and mentors.
+- **Event:** Stores information about hackathon events (workshops, talks, etc.).
+- **EventRegistration:** Tracks participant registrations for events, with relations to both Event and Participant.
+- **Milestone:** Represents project milestones that teams need to complete.
+- **MilestoneSubmission:** Tracks team submissions for each milestone.

+## 5. API Structure
+The API is organized into logical groups:
+- **/api/admin/**: Admin-only endpoints for managing all aspects of the hackathon.
+  - `/api/admin/teams`: CRUD operations for teams.
+  - `/api/admin/participants`: CRUD operations for participants.
+  - `/api/admin/mentors`: CRUD operations for mentors.
+  - `/api/admin/events`: CRUD operations for events.
+  - `/api/admin/event-registrations/[eventId]`: Managing registrations for a specific event.
+  - `/api/admin/milestones`: CRUD operations for milestones.
+- **/api/participant/**: Participant-specific endpoints.
+  - `/api/participant/me`: Get/update the logged-in participant's profile.
+  - `/api/participant/team-details`: Get team details for the logged-in participant.
+  - `/api/participant/add-member`: Add a member to the team (leader only).
+  - `/api/participant/register-event`: Register for or cancel registration for an event.
+- **/api/mentor/**: Mentor-specific endpoints.
+  - `/api/mentor/me`: Get/update the logged-in mentor's profile.
+  - `/api/mentor/availability`: Manage mentor availability slots.
+- **/api/events/**: Public endpoints for retrieving event information.
+- **/api/milestones/**: Public endpoints for retrieving milestone information.